insightsip/ISP3x80-Demo-Zephyr/README.md

 Click **Add build configuration** and select your target.
 For example choose **isp3080_ux_tg/nrf52833** to build the application for the ISP3080 Tag.
-By default it will build n debug mode.
-To build as release mode click on **Add Argument** and put
+By default it will build in debug mode.
+To build in release mode click on **Add Argument** and put

 ```shell
 -- -DCONF_FILE=prj_release.conf